Wearied, torn, and half expiring

 until at last he finds the poor sheep wearied, torn,

-, with scarcely strength enough to
+and half expiring, with scarcely strength enough to

 groan forth its misery.
 The shepherd does not beat